 Once a prospect submits the form, they are added to the list and will start to flow into the Engagement Program.
 Use Rule steps to send them down different paths.
 Here is an example of what a Rule step would look like:

 A ‘Yes’ and ‘No’ path will appear when you click save, where you can define your actions for criteria match, and criteria no match!

-Conditional Completion Actions fire only when the prospect making the activity meets certain criteria.
-You can think of it like taking a Completion Action and merging it with an Automation Rule – which would be beneficial in multiple use cases such as routing form submissions (eg. by country), populating specific lead sources, or invite-only forms – to name just a small number!
+Conditional Completion Actions fire only when the prospect making the activity meets certain field criteria.
+You can think of it like taking a Completion Action and merging it with an Automation Rule – which would be beneficial in multiple use cases such as routing form submissions (eg. by country), segmenting prospects on-the-fly, or invite-only forms – to name just a small number!

 This feature has been a long time coming, and all of us that have eagerly awaited the ability to drive a conditional action on a submission are delighted with the ways that this functionality has expanded the capabilities of Pardot/MCAE.